Trade Gold Trading

 Analysis of Inverted Hammer CFD Trading Candle

-A buy is completed when a candlestick closes above the neck-line, this is the opening of the candle on left-side of this pattern.
+A buy is completed when a candlestick closes above the neck-line, this is the opening of the candle-stick on left-side of this pattern.
 Neck-line level in this acts as a resistance level.

-Stop orders for the buy trades should be set few pips below lowest price on the recent low.
+Stop orders for the buy cfds trades should be set few pips below lowest cfds price on the recent low.

-An inverted hammer is named so because it shows that the cfd market is hammering out a bottom.
+An inverted hammer is named so because it indicates that the cfd market is hammering out a bottom.

 Shooting Star Candlestick